 Relationships and Family Life

-With such busy lives, women find that twenty minutes of TM twice a day revitalizes, heals and nourishes their inner lives, as well as their bodies, enabling them to enjoy more and more happiness and fulfillment in their life.
+With such busy lives, women find that twenty minutes of TM twice a day revitalises, heals and nourishes their inner lives, as well as their bodies, enabling them to enjoy more and more happiness and fulfilment in their life.
 This is the basis of healthy relationships, where giving flows spontaneously from a full and happy heart.
 During Transcendental Meditation the mind fathoms the quiet depths of consciousness, where we experience the true, inner Self – a silent wellspring of love, happiness, and creativity.
 Simultaneously, the body gains profound rest, dissolving accumulated stress that may restrict our ability to love.